 - Promote discussions.
 Since Instagram users who follow your church can comment on your posts, you can encourage discussions about important topics.
 While many posts will be fun or lighthearted, consider some thoughtful conversation-starters as well.

 - Make selfies beneficial.
-Consider the Selfies for the “Fruits of the Spirit” Campaign that the First United Methodist Church of Boulder, Colorado, created last year.
+Consider the Selfies for the “Fruits of the Spirit” Campaign that the First United Methodist Church of Boulder, Colorado, created in 2015.
 Be creative.
 Encourage your staff and members to find ways to use selfies to promote your church, its ministry and the gospel.

 Think like Picasso.
 Build an Instagram ministry, and use your pictures and videos to create stepping stones into the doors of your church.